ppy/osu-wiki/wiki/Glossary/en.md

 M4M, or _Mod for Mod_, is a term describing when a modder agrees to mod another modder's map in return for a mod on their own map.

+### Mapping Technique

+A mapping technique is a method to how objects are placed in any of the four game modes.

+For a list of the Mapping Techniques, see [Mapping Techniques](/wiki/Mapping_Techniques/).

 ### Marathon

 A marathon is a type of beatmap that can only be approved.

-Marathon beatmaps are considered to be at least 6 minutes long and can only have one mapped difficulty.
+Marathon beatmaps are considered to be, at least, 6 minutes long and can only have one mapped difficulty.
 However, some marathon mapsets may contain a single osu!taiko variant as well.

 Marathon beatmaps are often collaborative efforts, as mapping longer tracks is a draining endeavour when done solo.